 To add a folder pair, click on the button and then enter the paths to both folders.
 Then enter the password that will be used to encrypt and decrypt your files.

 Since even filenames can reveal private information, you can have CryptSync also encrypt the filenames.
 But remember that if you activate this option, you won't be able to tell what file is what if you ever need to access them from your cloud storage providers web interface.
 Names of subfolders are encrypted as well.
-When encrypting the file and folder names, you have to make sure that the original file and folder names are not longer than about 120 characters.
+When encrypting the file and folder names without the new filename encryptions, you have to make sure that the original file and folder names are not longer than about 120 characters.
 Because encrypting those names approximately doubles their length, and Windows has a limit of 255 chars per file or folder name.

-When encrypting the file and folder names, you have to make sure that the original file and folder names are not longer than about 120 characters.
+When encrypting the file and folder names without the new filename encryptions, you have to make sure that the original file and folder names are not longer than about 120 characters.
 Because encrypting those names approximately doubles their length, and Windows has a limit of 255 chars per file or folder name.

 The main dialog has three buttons to dismiss it: